-Preliminary and final meetings with the Division of Graduate Education Academic Affairs Advisors are mandatory.
+Preliminary meetings and a final review with the Division of Graduate Education Academic Affairs Advisors are mandatory.

-After fully formatting your doctoral dissertation or master's thesis you may schedule your appointments at: https://gradforms.ucsd.edu/calendar/.
+After fully formatting your doctoral dissertation or master's thesis you may schedule your preliminary appointment at: https://gradforms.ucsd.edu/calendar/.

 Specifications of the Doctoral Dissertation and Master's Thesis